About The Lookout

 There is plenty to dig into and while the official government information officers work really hard to get info out, they are bound up trying to deliver a sanitized, hopeful version of an incredibly messy, political, and complicated topic.

-I got started in fire and forestry in 1995, working seasonally with timber marking crews in Lassen National Forest near my hometown.
-I got hooked on fire after a couple winters burning house-sized piles of logging slash and working on the district hand crew.
+I grew up in the sticks of Northeastern California, and started working seasonally on local timber-marking crews in 1995.
+I got hooked on fire after a couple winters burning house-sized piles of logging slash and working on the district fire crew.
 I was taking geography classes at Chico State and kind of just fell into fire mapping and wildfire intelligence right at a time when we started bring computers and plotters out to fire camps to make maps onsite.

 Take Your Kid To Work Day

 Over the years, I have become involved with a lot of prescribed fire training and burning.
-Burning with Native American tribes on the Klamath River has helped me realize our woods are trashed and burning largely because we did our best to wipe out the native people who really understood how to live with fire.
+I gained qualification as a California State Fire Marshal-Certified Prescribed Burn Boss (CA-RX) in 2023, and lead landowner burns and write burn plans for municipalities and private landowners.
+Burning with Native American tribes on the Klamath River has helped me realize our woods are trashed and burning up largely because we did our best to wipe out the native people who really understood how to use fire to maintain the forested landscapes.
 100 years waging war on fire and criminalizing its use left us with broken forests and communities on the brink.
-We won many battles, but with climate change as an ally, fire won the war.
+We won many battles, but with climate change as an ally, fire will always win the war.
 It’s over.
 We need to negotiate a new relationship with fire – as long as we keep trying to keep it off our landscapes, it will continue its siege until every last mountain town and green tree is burned to ash.

 If you appreciate the information I share and want to help support our work, and the development of this new website, click below!